Microsoft/azure-docs.pt-pt/articles/media-services/previous/media-services-inserting-ads-on-client-side.md

 ---
-title: Inserir publicidade no lado do cliente | Documentos da Microsoft
+title: Inserindo anúncios no lado do cliente | Microsoft Docs
-description: Este tópico mostra como inserir publicidade no lado do cliente.
+description: Este tópico mostra como inserir anúncios no lado do cliente.
 services: media-services
 documentationcenter: ''
 author: juliako